box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 **No action is required for API users to continue using Box APIs.**

-To make version-aware calls, include the `box-version` header with the value `2024.0` in your requests.
+To make version-aware API calls, include the `box-version` header with the value `2024.0` in your requests.

 </Message>